 Celebrate Yucatecan Culture In Merida’s Central Plaza

-One of the first things you should do upon arriving to any city in Mexico is to visit the central plaza.
+One of the first things you should do upon arriving to any city in Mexico?
+Visit the central plaza!
 Colonial cities such as Merida always have a central plaza that holds important buildings such as the main church, the governor’s palace, and the town’s municipal building.

 If you wander into Merida’s central plaza at night, you’ll no doubt be greeted by a fascinating cultural celebration of some sort.
-These events happen almost every night and include things such as Pok-Ta-Pok reenactments (an ancient Mayan ballgame), Jarana dancers (a dance typical to the area), video mapping projections, live music, and much more.
+These events happen almost every night.
+They include things such as Pok-Ta-Pok reenactments (an ancient Mayan ballgame), Jarana dancers (a dance typical to the area), video mapping projections, live music, and much more.

 Visit The Uxmal Ruins Near Merida

 Uxmal was an ancient Mayan city that flourished from about 500 to 1200 AD.
 It’s considered to be one of the greatest archaeological sites of the Mayan civilization alongside Chichen Itza, Palenque, and Tikal.

 The Uxmal ruins are located south of Merida and can be reached by bus in about an hour.
 What’s so unique about Uxmal is the fact that you can actually climb to the top of most of the structures, something which cannot be said about Chichen Itza.
 The ruins span an extremely large area so you would do well to arrive early.
 You can spend most of the day wandering among the various regions of this historic site.
 You’ll want to bring water, sunscreen, and insect repellant.